softwaremill/scalar-conf-website/README.md

 From time to time check if Grunt doesn't have problems compiling everything - it will write something in console.

 After the last update of `news-section.jade` push changes to github and you are done.

+## Deploy the production version

+This instruction outlines the process for deploying the production version of the application on https://old.scalar-conf.com/.

+#### Step 1: Merge Feature Branch with `master` branch

+1. Ensure that changes in the feature branch are comprehensive and locally tested.
+2. Merge the feature branch with the `master` branch on GitHub platform ( https://github.com/softwaremill/scalar-conf-website ).

+#### Step 2: Contact DevOps Team Members

+1. Upon completion of merging, reach out to the relevant DevOps team members.
+2. Request an upload to the AWS S3 bucket as the website is static.
+3. Prepare a message requesting deployment on the `#project-sml-devops` Slack channel.